Comments

 I'm quite appreciative of Google's concern - especially since they have learned enough about me to offer it.
 It's simply wonderful when I see ads that are for things I really want ... instead of useless stuff.
 I don't even need to google!
 How do they know?
 It's amazing how far technology has come.
 Thankfully, Google responsibly has me in mind.
 I can always rest assured that their algorithms are working on my behalf.

 It's also really handy to use Google to find information about other people.
 They even give you access to sites that give you even more!
 Wow!
 Talk about personal information at your fingertips.
 I am suitably impressed.
-But ...
-What if someone is looking for me?
+But ... what if someone is looking for me?

 - Add new comment